-Updates: 14 Feb 2018: The company has raised its Series A target to $4M-$5M, according to VU School of Engineering coverage here.
+Updates: 23 May 2018: Co filed for nearly $1.8MM raise completed.
+14 Feb 2018: The company has raised its Series A target to $4M-$5M, according to VU School of Engineering coverage here.
 And, more than 100 hospitals are using the platform.
 Oct.
 13, 2017: In investor Jeff Smith is no longer associated with the company.
 Competitor MedApproved (below) announced July 11, 2017 its acquisition by Dallas-based TractManager.
 The original July 10, 2017 is below.-Ed.

 GREENLIGHT Medical, the medical-technology e-procurement, engagement and decision-making platform based in Nashville, contemplates a $3MM-$4MM Series A raise beginning this autumn, with a potential $10MM Series B thereafter.

 Austin Dirks, the startup's 31-year-old founder/CEO, confirmed that scenario during a recent interview with Venture Nashville.